Learn-Together-Pro/ComputerScience/dbms/concepts.md

 ## Multivalued Dependencies ~ MVD

-Occur in a relational database when there is a relationship between attributes that allows multiple rows to be associated independently of each other.
+Non-functional depdendency which occur in a relational database when there is a relationship between attributes that allows multiple rows to be associated independently of each other.

 An MVD is a more complex form of dependency than the functional dependency typically addressed in the lower normal forms.